MORE-Platform/more-app-multiplatform/docs/adr/adr-mobile-cross-platform-development-selection.md

 #### Cons:

 - Code is not reusable and has to be rewritten for each platform.
-- More maintenance, since each update has to developed separately for each platform.
+- Higher maintenance load, since each update has to developed separately for each platform.

 Cross-Platform apps are built to run on multiple different platforms, including desktop systems and more.